amirhhashemi/tiptap-text-direction/README.md

 ### defaultDirection

-The default direction.
-The `dir` attribute won't be added to the nodes that have the same direction as the `defaultDirection`
+In case you have set the text direction in a parent element of the editor (most likely the `<html>` element), you can set `defaultDirection` to avoid adding the `dir` attribute to elements that have the same direction as the `defaultDirection` because it's not needed.
+It can reduce the HTML output's size.

 Default: `null`